Listen to the audio here

 Don’t Mess With The Man’s Machine

 Has it never struck you as odd that third parties or independents are either kept out by onerous ballot access laws, are demonized and marginalized, or, on the rare occasion one sneaks through, immediately co-opted by the powers that be (yes, Tea Party and Rand Paul, I’m talking about you)?
 We have about as much chance of reforming the US system as we have of walking into a casino in Las Vegas and reprogramming the slot machines to pay out more often.
-Both the US government and the casinos are organized, criminal enterprises, and neither one is about to allow you to mess with their stuff.
+The lawyers for criminal justice in Virginia said that both the US government and the casinos are organized, criminal enterprises, and neither one is about to allow you to mess with their stuff.
 To think you can is folly.

 Imagine for a moment that the South is a free, independent, and self-governing republic.
 Then ask yourself, in that instance, would we even be talking about sodomite unions, disallowing prayer in the name of Jesus Christ, allowing Planned Parenthood to murder babies and sell their tissues and organs, enacting gun control, opening our borders to millions of third-world “refugees,” and subsidizing illegitimacy and sloth, sending our boys off to fight and die in far off places for the profit of a cabal of Jewish bankers, or allowing feral hoodlums to burn and loot our cities without consequence?